 Joint replacement surgery

 Although often effective at relieving pain, these interventions do nothing to slow or reverse the deterioration of cartilage.
-Therefore, researchers have turned their attention to two natural constituents of human cartilage thought to preserve, or even enhance, cartilage integrity—
+Therefore, researchers have turned their attention to 2 natural constituents of human cartilage thought to preserve, or even enhance, cartilage integrity—

 Glucosamine and chondroitin are thought to stimulate the production of proteoglycan and stop its breakdown.
 Glucosamine is derived from the exoskeletons of shrimp, lobster, and crabs.
 Chondroitin is manufactured from natural sources, such as shark and bovine cartilage.